es24h/es24h.github.io/_posts/2025-04-09-query-script.md

 * a distance metric for vector queries.
 * a relevance metric for full-text queries, calculated by default using the [Okapi BM25 algorithm](https://link.es24h.com/7970).

 However, there may be times when the default scoring mechanism doesn't meet your needs.
-For instance, if you're running an eCommerce store, you might want to list products with higher profit margins above those with lower margins.
+For example, if you're running an eCommerce store, you might want to list products with higher profit margins above those with lower margins.
 In such cases, Elasticsearch provides several ways to fully control the scoring.
 One of those ways is the script score query.

 ## The script score query